doves777/fairpay/docs/user_manual.md

+# FairPay

-Fair Pay is an easy to use, light weight web-based application intended for use in a small business setting.
+Fair Pay is an easy to use, light weight web-based application intended for use in Small Businesses.

 There are two types of users on the platform, Employees and Managers.

-Employees
+## Employees
 ___________________________________________

 For Employees, you are required to login into the application in order to recieve credit for transactions.